-The Division 56 CHANGE Grant funds graduate students and early-career psychologists for research and projects addressing systemic racism, discrimination, and violence, with a focus on trauma and equity.
+The Division 56 CHANGE Grant funds early-career psychologists and graduate students for innovative research and interventions addressing systemic racism, discrimination, and violence in trauma psychology.

 Funder: American Psychological Foundation